KBCN-FM

-KBCN-FM (104.3 FM, "ESPN Arkansas") is a radio station broadcasting a sports format.
+KBCN-FM (104.3 MHz, "ESPN Arkansas") is a FM radio station broadcasting a sports radio format.
 Licensed to Marshall, Arkansas, United States, the station is currently owned by Pearson Broadcasting of Marshall, Inc.

 History

-The Federal Communications Commission issued a construction permit for the station on 1982-07-01.
-The station was assigned call sign KZRO on 1982-08-23, and received its license to cover on 1984-01-17.
-On 1988-10-15, the station changed its call sign to KSNE and again on 1993-07-01 to KBCN-FM.
+The Federal Communications Commission issued a construction permit for the station in April 1983.
+The station was assigned call sign KZRO in April 1983, and received its license to cover on January 17, 1984.
+On October 15, 1988, the station changed its call sign to KSNE and again on July 1, 1993 to KBCN-FM.

 On March 1, 2012, KBCN-FM changed their format from country to sports, branded as "ESPN Arkansas" with programming from ESPN Radio.